jpmondet/learning_go/README.md

 # Go quick reminders

 - C-style comments, brackets, names (suchAsThisOne) and ... pointers!
+- vars & const can be written like imports (with parenthesis)
 - stdout -> ``fmt.Println("Hello")``
 - Functions stating with an upper case letter are exportable
 - ``func name(paramsNames type) (returnsNames type){}``